Oil price rollback to happen next week

 The rollback is brought about by the movement of oil prices in the world market.

-(with details from Mon Jocson) /mbmf Shell, Cleanfuel to jack up prices this week
+—AAC (with reports from Grace Casin) Shell, Cleanfuel to jack up prices this week

 MANILA, Philippines – Oil companies have announced a price increase on gasoline products effective this week.